Hizb ut-Tahrir: United States

-Hizb ut-Tahrir America, based in Chicago, was reportedly founded by Dr. Mohammed Malkawi, who is an adjunct professor at Argosy University-Chicago.
+Hizb ut-Tahrir America, based in Chicago, was reportedly founded by Mohammed Malkawi, who is an adjunct professor at Argosy University-Chicago.
 The group held its first conference in the United States in 2009.
 However, a subsequent attempt to hold a conference in 2010 at the Chicago Marriott Oak Brook hotel was cancelled after the hotel dropped the group's reservation.
 In 2012, the group attempted to hold its annual conference entitled "Revolution: Liberation by Revelation – Muslims Marching Toward Victory" conference at the Meadows Club, but this was also cancelled after the club pulled out due to criticism.

 Reza Iman, who is a spokesperson for the group, claimed that the group has been active in the United States for almost 30 years, and defended Hizb ut-Tahrir's activities, stating in an interview that "The call is not to bring that [an Islamic caliphate] here to this country or anything of that sort.
 The message is for Muslim countries to return to Islamic values."
 DePaul University history professor Thomas Mockaitis stated that "I have not seen any evidence they have engaged in violent activity in the U.S." and that the group's views and goals, while controversial, did not warrant its labeling as a terrorist group.

 Zaher Sahloul, who is the chairman of the Council of Islamic Organizations of Greater Chicago and president of the Mosque Foundation of Bridgeview, stated that "[Hizb ut-Tahrir's is] on the fringes of the political Islamic groups.
 They are very vocal and they target young Muslims in college (who) are attracted to their ideologies.
 They tend to disrupt lectures, Friday prayers.
 Most of the time they are kicked out from mosques."
 Sahloul added that "We cannot deny people of speaking freely, but we believe that these kind of radical ideologies are not helpful."

 At a conference in Jordon in June 2013, Dr. Malkawi stated (as translated by MEMRI) "Let Britain, America, and the entire West go to hell, because the Caliphate is coming, Allah willing."
 Regarding US President Barack Obama, Malkawi stated "Obama says to you, in Syria, Egypt, and elsewhere: 'I have chosen heresy as a religion for you.'
 Will you accept heresy as your religion, oh Muslims?
 Say: 'Allah Akbar."